 Bill Brinkley and the USS LSM-LSMR Association

-LSM-397 68k LSM-397 stands off shore as VADM Daniel E. Barbey USN COMPHIBLANT watches Marines haul a jeep from the surf after it had been submerged in a practice landing at Little Creek, VA. during Operation "CAMID".
+LSM-397 68k USS LSM-397 stands off shore as VADM Daniel E. Barbey USN COMPHIBLANT watches Marines haul a jeep from the surf after it had been submerged in a practice landing at Little Creek, VA. during Operation "CAMID".

 US Navy # NH 382512 from the collections of the US Naval Historical Center.